-You may visit the Center during any stage of the writing process: prewriting (generating and exploring ideas), writing a first draft, revising a draft, or editing.
-You may consult the Center before submitting a paper for a grade or after receiving a graded paper that you would like to revise.
-Some of the more common problems are: overcoming writer’s block, organizing papers, taking essay exams, revising one’s work, documenting sources, analyzing a writing assignment, and presenting scientific information.
+You may consult the WCC during any stage of the thinking or writing process: prewriting (generating and exploring ideas), writing a first draft, revising a draft, or editing.
+You may consult the WCC before submitting a paper for a grade or after receiving a graded paper that you would like to revise.
+Some of the more common problems are: overcoming writer’s block, organizing papers, revising one’s work, documenting sources, analyzing a writing assignment, and presenting scientific information.

-2. Does the Center provide advice about oral presentations?
+2. Does the WCC provide advice about oral presentations?

 Yes.
 At the Center you can receive advice on:

 - how to prepare and write a speech or conference talk

 - how to conduct yourself when presenting scientific or nonscientific information

 3. Does the WCC provide a chance to practice oral presentations?

 Yes.
 You may practice any type of oral presentation and receive feedback from the WCC’s lecturers Among the types of oral presentations we help you practice are:

 - presentations for classes (e.g., CI classes)